Payshares/payshares-core/INSTALL.md

 Installation Instructions
 ==================
-These are intructions for building stellar-core from source.
-For a potentially quicker set up we also have stellar-core in a docker container: https://github.com/stellar/docker-stellar-core-horizon
+These are intructions for building payshares-core from source.
+For a potentially quicker set up we also have payshares-core in a docker container: https://github.com/payshares/docker-payshares-core-horizon

 ## Picking a version to run